code-IM-perfect/AutoBrightness/readme.md

 - Get rid of the `brightnessctl` dependency on Linux
 - Disable it when videos are being played

+> **Note:** Windows and MacOS are untested, but they should work, I'll test once I get time.

 ## Note for Linux users
 AutoBrightnessAdjuster requires that `brightnessctl` be installed.